 In 2022, Portlanders voted for change, and on January 1, 2025, we are getting it.
 The Mayor will be running the City government, and hiring a City Administrator to get the job done.
 The Mayor won’t be on the Council any more – Council will pick its own leaders.
 The new City Council will still be adopting laws and approving the budget, and they will need to collaborate to get Council business passed.

 What should voters be looking for in their candidates when they cast their ballots for City Council or Mayor?
 When this new set of leaders take office in January, what should Portlanders expect from them in their role?
 And how can Portlanders stay engaged with what Council and City bureaus are doing in this new form of government?
-This panel will answer these questions – as well as questions brought by our live audience.
+This panel answers these questions – as well as questions brought by our live audience.

 Our Speakers